centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 * Mount an LVM snapshot on the same volume group that holds `/var/lib/mysql` (or whatever mount point holds the MariaDB data files).
 * Start MariaDB again on the primary node.
 * Record the current position in the binary log.
-* Disable the `read_only` mode on the primary node (this node will now be able to write to its database).
+* Disable the `read_only` mode on the active database node (this node will now be able to write to its database).
+The passive database node stays in `read_only` mode: only the replication process can insert data there.
 * Synchronize/overwrite all the data files (except for the `mysql` system database).
 * Unmount the LVM snapshot.
 * Create the replication thread that will keep both databases synchronized.